 In the event of a minor spill of hazardous material:

-- Alert people in immediate area of spill.
+- Alert people in the immediate area of spill.

 - Wear protective equipment as needed, including safety goggles or face shield, gloves and lab coat.
-Consult the MDSD for proper personal protective equipment requirements.
+Consult the SDS for proper personal protective equipment requirements.

 - Avoid breathing vapors from the spill.
 Increase area ventilation by turning on hoods and opening windows.

 - Use an appropriate spill kit to neutralize and absorb inorganic acids and bases.
-For other chemicals, use appropriate kit or absorb spill with vermiculite, dry sand, and diatomaceous earth or paper towels.
+For other chemicals, use appropriate kit or absorb spill with vermiculite, dry sand or diatomaceous earth and paper towels.